terminusdb/technical-blogs/blogs/whats_in_a_name.md

 Naming is hard.
 Any programmer who has had to come up with a name for a variable or function such that his colleagues, (or they themselves later) can understand what it does knows this viscerally.
-When multiple people or systems are trying to come up with names which agree with eachother, it's even worse.
+When multiple people or systems are trying to come up with names that agree with each other, it's even worse.

 Unfortunately, there is no easy way to avoid this completely.
-Some coordination and governance is required to obtain shared names appropriately.
-For URLs this is addressed with organizations such as ICANN, but others who want to mange naming will have to produce their own approaches.
+Some coordination and governance are required to obtain shared names appropriately.
+For URLs, this is addressed with organizations such as ICANN, but others who want to manage naming will have to produce their own approaches.

 ## URI Shorthand